 Enchiladas are tortillas stuffed with savory fillings.
 When translated, the word enchilada means “with chilies”.
 Though often used in the sauce, chili peppers may also be included in the filling or sprinkled on top as a garnish.

-Though a recent addition to the lineup of food holidays, the delicious delicacy has been savored since the Mayan period and appeared in the first Mexican cookbook, which was published in 1831.
+A recent addition to the lineup of food holidays, the delicious delicacy has been savored since the Mayan period and appeared in the first Mexican cookbook, which was published in 1831.

 They were simple street fare until connoisseurs demanded something more elegant.
 Today, they are prepared in a variety of ways.
 Sauces are red, green, and white, and fillings include beef, chicken, chorizo, shrimp and vegetarian options, such as cheese or beans.